THYME Overview Information

 Thyme is taken by mouth for bronchitis, whooping cough, sore throat, colic, arthritis, upset stomach, stomach pain (gastritis), diarrhea, bedwetting, a movement disorder in children (dyspraxia), intestinal gas (flatulence), parasitic worm infections, and skin disorders.
 It is also used to increase urine flow (as a diuretic), to disinfect the urine, and as an appetite stimulant.

-Some people apply thyme directly to the skin for hoarseness (laryngitis), swollen tonsils (tonsillitis), sore mouth, and bad breath.
+Some people apply thyme directly to the skin to act as a counterirritant, for hoarseness (laryngitis), swollen tonsils (tonsillitis), sore mouth, and bad breath.

 Thyme oil is used as a germ-killer in mouthwashes and liniments.
 It is also applied to the scalp to treat baldness and to the ears to fight bacterial and fungal infections.